-The HNS North America Conference Board is excited to announce that historical novelist Lisa See will be our Guest of Honor, publishing industry expert Jane Friedman will be our Special Guest, and historical novelist Libbie Hawker will be our Special Presenter at the 2021 conference in San Antonio (June 24-26).
+The 2021 HNS North America Conference featured historical novelist Lisa See as the Guest of Honor and publishing industry expert Jane Friedman and historical novelist Libbie Hawker as Special Presenters.

 GUEST OF HONOR: LISA SEE